 From the first initial day the child settles the key person will work closely with the parents/carers to ensure that the child feels comfortable and secure within the nursery environment, this includes ensuring their interests are taken into account.

-We work closely with the parents/carers to set their Next Steps (developmental targets) for the child to achieve.
-Their first Next Steps will be set from the All About Me booklet completed by the parents/carers.
-We will provide the parents with a report which outlines the activities we will carry out within the nursery to help them to achieve their Next Steps and also ideas that parents/carers can do at home to also support them.
+We work closely with the parents/carers to set development targets for the child to achieve.
+Their first targets will be set from the All About Me booklet completed by the parents/carers.
+We will provide the parents with a report which outlines the activities we will carry out within the nursery to help them to achieve their targets and also ideas that parents/carers can do at home to also support them.
 All reports, where possible, will be translated into the home language to ensure that all parents/carers are included in their child’s development.